poyro/poyro/packages/docs/src/app/essays/unit-testing-a-legal-ai-app/page.md

 ### 3.b) Grounded on Best Practice

-Lastly, we want to make sure that the replacement clause we are generating is based on some set of best practices.
+Lastly, we want to make sure that the replacement clause we are generating is based on some predefined set of best practices.
 In a typical system, these best practices may be present in a database or text file.
-We present them in a text file with each practice separated by a newline:
+For the purposes of this essay, we can mock a handful of best practices and put them into a text file, separated by newlines:

 **best_practices.txt**
 ```txt